Fogwill: An

 The first text I will study is the novel Los pichiciegos.
 The events in the novel

-take place during the war in the Malvinas [Falkland Islands].
-Then
+take place during the war in the Malvinas [

 Underground: the